isinyaaa/aoc/23/README.md

 Using comptime to set the max proved very inefficient, so that leads me to wonder if calculating set power directly wouldn't also help.

+Of course using a small buffer on the stack would be better, and getting from stdin seems to have a BIG performance penalty too.

 TODO:
 - look at "named tuples" or whatever they're called